“On a war footing”: protesters close roads in Panama due to rising fuel prices and corruption | International

 Radio France International

-“We have received reports from supermarkets that already have a shortage of fresh products and what they tell us is that if the closure continues next week we could even have a shortage of meat,” Marcela Galindo, president of Supermarkets, told the TVN Radio station. the Chamber of Commerce and Industries of Panama.
+“We have received reports from supermarkets that already have a shortage of fresh products and what they tell us is that if the closure continues next week we might even have a shortage of meat,” Marcela Galindo, president of Supermarkets, told the TVN Radio station. the Chamber of Commerce and Industries of Panama.

-According to Galindo, the protests are also causing fuel shortages in the interior provinces of the country, which hinders agricultural and livestock production with consequences that could have “an impact even in the medium or long term.”
+According to Galindo, the protests are also causing fuel shortages in the interior provinces of the country, which hinders agricultural and livestock production with consequences that might have “an impact even in the medium or long term.”

 “We already have people worried because they will not be able to receive the products to maintain their economic activity,” added Galindo.